Selling Your Home….Online?

 Selling real estate on the open market involves paying agent commissions.
 These commissions vary with each agent and there is no standard fee.

-If you are in Northern VA, I would say a good average for calculating this is 5%.
+If you are in Northern VA, I would say a good average for calculating this is about 5%, but will depend on many factors.
 Other markets may differ.